 Of material importance to our company in the category of other risks are primarily emerging risks, strategic risks and reputational risks.

-Furthermore we are monitoring the contagion risk between single entities of the Hannover Re Group and in respect of the relation to the Talanx Group.
+Furthermore, we monitor the contagion risk between single entities of the Hannover Re Group and in respect of the relation to the HDI Group.